The Multiversity: Future

 On the future of the Multiverse, Morrison explained, "each one of the episodes also sets up a potential series.
 You could do a Multiverse range of books out of this.
 All of them are designed to be issue one of potential long-running series as well as being self-contained.
 It's been a storytelling challenge, but the whole idea is to set stuff up for future development – not necessarily by me, but by DC in some way."
-At San Diego Comic-Con International 2015, Morrison announced a series of original graphic novels under the title Multiversity Too.
+At San Diego Comic-Con 2015, Morrison announced a series of original graphic novels under the title Multiversity Too.
 The series will continue to be written by Morrison, with the first entry, Multiversity Too: The Flash scheduled to debut in 2016.
-In December 2017, Morrison noted the project was on hold.
-They added, "I felt there was a lot of great Flash material in comics and on TV so I left my take on the table for a while.
-I'll get to it eventually."
+In December 2017, Morrison noted the project was paused, citing the "great" multiverse exploration in the Flash comics and television series.

 Since 2022, DC features new Multiversity titles: